Why do cats like catnip so much?

 But why do cats like catnip so much?
 Is this aromatic grass safe?
-And why some cats don’t like it?
+And why some cats, do not like it?

 What is Catnip and Why Do Cats like This Herb So Much?

 Nepetalactone is a volatile oil that is present in the leaves and stems of catnip.
-When cats smell this oil, there is a chemical reaction stimulating special receptors producing pheromones.
+When cats smell this oil, there is a chemical reaction stimulating special receptors to produce pheromones.
 Therefore, the feeling of euphoria or happiness.
 The effect is similar to that of a hallucinogenic drug in humans.

 Why some Cats Doesn’t Like Catnip?